Setting custom attributes for Android and FireOS

 To assign attributes to your users, call the getCurrentUser()

 method on your Braze instance to get a reference to the current user of your app.
-Once you have a reference to the current user, you can call methods to set predefined or custom attributes.
+After you have a reference to the current user, you can call methods to set predefined or custom attributes.

 Standard user attributes